Cobraeti/docker-pyload/README.md

   --name pyLoad \
   -p 8000:8000 \
   -e PUID=<UID> -e PGID=<GID> \
-  -v </path/to/your/downloads>:/pyload/downloads \
-  -v </path/to/pyload/config>:/pyload/config \
+  -v </path/to/your/downloads>:/opt/pyload/Downloads \
   -v /etc/localtime:/etc/localtime:ro \
   cobraeti/docker-pyload
 ```

 ### Parameters
  * -p 8000:8000 - the webUI port mapping
- * -v </path/to/your/downloads>:/pyload/downloads - path to your downloads folder
+ * -v </path/to/your/downloads>:/opt/pyload/Downloads - path to your downloads folder
- * -v </path/to/pyload/config>:/pyload/config - where pyLoad should store it's config files
  * -v /etc/localtime:/etc/localtime:ro - Share of the host localtime (optionnal)
  * -e PUID=<UID> for UserID - see below for explanation
  * -e PGID=<GID> for GroupID - see below for explanation